tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ## M

 ### Move
-Transfers an object from one container (for example, folder, activity, or page) to another.
+Transfers an object from one container to another.

 ---